Information about vending machines

 Find more information on traceability in our Guidance Note 10 – Product Recall and Traceability

 Do I need to have a HACCP system?

 All food business operators are required by law to have a procedure or procedures in place, based on the principles of HACCP (Hazard Analysis Critical Control Point).
 The type of system depends on the nature of the business, and the level of risk associated with the business and the products.
-You can find more information on the type of system that would suit your business in our Guidance Note No. 11 – Assessment of HACCP Compliance (Revision 2).
+You can find more information on the type of system that would suit your business in our Guidance Note 11 – Assessment of HACCP Compliance (Revision 2).
 You should also discuss this with your environmental health officer.

 Do staff stocking vending machines need to be trained in food safety?